yoDon/microservices-research/README.md

                 - Each upload has a commit ID (userID + commitID)
                 - commit GUID is recorded in file.json history
                 - commit details recorded in user's commit.json file
+            - [X] HOW TO RECORD commit comments?
+                - if desired, application should include a commit file with each commit
             - [X] WHAT ABOUT merges and branches
                 - A:merges and branches are application-level responsibility
                     - Merges are an app-specific, app developer problem not a library thing